-The 16 days of activism is an annual global campaign for the elimination of gender-based violence held between November 25 - the International Day for the Elimination of Violence Against Women, and December 10 - International Human Rights Day.
+Sixteen days of Activism is an annual global campaign to eliminate gender-based violence.
+It starts 25 November - the International Day for the Elimination of Violence Against Women and ends on 10 December - International Human Rights Day.

-The selection of days is not arbitrary – ending the campaign on International Human Rights Day aims to highlight that gender-based violence is not only an issue which concerns women, it is a fundamental violation of human rights.
+The selection of dates is not arbitrary – the campaign ends on International Human Rights Day to highlight that gender-based violence is a fundamental human rights violation that concerns EVERYONE.

 What is Gender-Based Violence?

-Gender-based violence is any harm – physical, verbal, psychological, structural, or discriminatory - that is perpetrated against a person or group of people because of their factual or perceived sex, gender, sexual orientation or gender identity.
+Gender-based violence (GBV) is any harm – physical, verbal, psychological, structural, or discriminatory - perpetrated against a person or group because of their perceived sex, gender, sexual orientation and/or gender identity.

-This type of violence is caused by archaic expectations of gender norms and appearances, toxic masculinity, and attempts to hold on to outdated power structures.
-Although typically understood as violence against women by men, gender-based violence can affect anyone who does not fit, or somehow challenges the accepted norms and expectations.
+GBV is underpinned by archaic gender norms, toxic masculinity, and attempts to uphold and exert outdated power structures.
+Typically understood as violence against women by men, gender-based violence affects anyone who does not fit, or somehow challenges accepted gender norms and expectations.
+In times of war, gendered bodies become battlefields where gendered sexual violence is too often used as a weapon of war to instill fear and exert power over populations; this is a war crime.

-Gender-Based Violence is one of the world’s most persistent, widespread and global violations of human rights.
+Gender-based violence is one of the most persistent, widespread and global violation of human rights worldwide.

 -